sketchplugins/plugin-directory/README.md

 - [Artboard History](https://github.com/jan-patrick/sketch_artboard-history), by Jan Schneider: A Sketch plugin to switch faster between your latest artboards.
 - [Artboard Manager](https://github.com/bomberstudios/artboard-manager#readme), by Ale Muñoz: Because moving artboards manually is *so* 2016.
 - [Artboard Multi Scale](https://github.com/weibeld/artboard-multi-scale), by Daniel Weibel: Scale an Artboard to multiple dimensions at once.
-- [Artboard Tools](https://github.com/frankko/artboard-tools), by Frank Kolodziej: Sketch.app plugins for arranging artboards and navigating between artboards.
 - [Artboard Tricks](https://github.com/romannurik/sketch-artboardtricks), by Roman Nurik: Artboard Tricks plugin for Sketch
 - [Atlassian Vendor Sketch Plugin](https://github.com/atlassian/sketch-plugin), by Atlassian Design: Design your next Atlassian app with our component libraries and suite of Sketch tools 💎
 - [Automate Sketch](https://github.com/ashung/automate-sketch), by Ashung Hung: Make Sketch more efficient.
 A lot of useful plugins in one.
 - [Awesome Ipsums](https://github.com/inVoltag/awesome-ipsums), by Aurélien Grimaud: Generate ipsums from an external Google spreadsheet.
 Make these datas collaborative!
-- [Baseline Offsetter](https://github.com/ozgurgunes/Sketch-Baseline-Offsetter), by Ozgur Gunes: Raise, lower, set or reset the baseline of multiple text layers with a single command.
 - [Batch Create Symbols](https://github.com/demersdesigns/sketch-batch-create-symbols), by Paul Demers: A plugin for Sketch to convert selected layers to individual symbols.
 - [Beatflyer Lite](https://beatflyer.com), by Christian Giordano: Animate your artboards in a few clicks with a lite and free version of Beatflyer.
 - [betterTypePanel](https://github.com/KevinGutowski/betterTypePanel), by Kevin Gutowski: A sketch plugin to help manage common OpenType properties